 2. Straightforward keywords

-Ever since Google Hummingbird in 2012, we keep hearing more about semantic search and user intent, and less about keywords in the old school sense.
+Ever since Google introduced its Hummingbird search algorithm in 2012, we keep hearing more about semantic search and user intent, and less about keywords in the old-school sense.
 Unlike Google, Bing isn't playing the semantic game.
 Research shows it's not too good at broad-matching queries, so straightforward keyword targeting will work best here.
 For good keyword ranking on Bing, you'll have to leave all the vaguely similar terms at the door.

-So if you thought you could sit back and rely on Google deciphering the meaning of your pages and figuring out the keywords you should rank for (which you really, really shouldn't do anyway — see number 3 here), it just won't work for Bing.
+So if you thought you could sit back and rely on Google deciphering the meaning of your pages and figuring out the keywords you should rank for (which you really, really shouldn't do anyway), it just won't work for Bing search engine rankings.
 That means keyword research is going to be one of the most important steps in your optimization process, if you want to see good Bing ranking.

 1. In SEO PowerSuite's Rank Tracker, create a project for your site.

-2. Go to the Keyword Research module and hit Suggest Keywords.
+2. Go to the Keyword Research module and hit Autocomplete Tools.

-3. Select Bing Search Suggestions as your research method, and click Next.
+3. Select Bing as your research method, type in a couple of seed keywords to base the search on, and click Next.

 3. On-page SEO

-With Bing, on-page SEO is more on the old school side.
+With Bing search results optimization, on-page SEO is more on the old-school side.
 I don't mean "old school" in a spammy way, but rather, in a more straightforward, everyone-is-doing-seo-and-we-are-fine-with-it way.

 - Optimize your titles and descriptions.